AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Export a custom image.md

     -   Image Format: Select a format in which to export the custom image.
 Valid values: RAW, VHD, QCOW2, VDI, and VMDK.

-        **Note:** The select image export format feature is currently available in some regions and will be made available in more regions in the future.
+        **Note:** The feature of selecting image export formats is available only in some regions.

     -   OSS Bucket Address: Select an OSS bucket that belongs to the same region as the custom image.
     -   OSS Object Prefix: Set the prefix of the object name for the custom image.
 For example, if you set OSS Object Prefix to Demo, the exported image is named Demo-<Automatically generated object name\>.